caedm/wall-ink-server/readme.md

 # Introduction
 This project is a server-side companion to the [Wall-Ink](https://github.com/caedm/wall-ink) project.
 The focus is on scheduling systems, but it could be used for other digital signage purposes also.
-Right now it integrates with the Booked scheduling system, but it can be integrated with any scheduling system that has a decent API.
-A Google Calendar plugin is currently being built, and is nearly finished.
+Right now it integrates with the Booked scheduling system and with Google Calendar, but it could be integrated with any scheduling system that has a decent API.

 # Summary
 The door display server houses several important functions: